A Primal-Dual Algorithm with Line Search for General Convex-Concave Saddle Point Problems: Introduction

 \right) $}, where $K_\ell^{tr}=[k_\ell(\ba_i,\ba_j)]_{i,j\in\cS}\in\mathbb{S}^{n_{tr}}$, $K_\ell^{t}=[k_\ell(\ba_i,\ba_j)]_{i,j\in\cT}\in\mathbb{S}^{n_{t}}$ and ${K_\ell^{t,tr}}^\top=K_\ell^{tr,t}=[k_\ell(\ba_i,\ba_j)]_{i\in\cS,j\in\cT}\in\reals^{n_{tr}\times n_t}$.

 The objective is to learn a kernel matrix $K$ belonging to a class of kernel matrices which is a convex set generated by $\{K_\ell\}_{\ell=1}^M$, such that it minimizes the training error of a kernel SVM as a function of $K$.
-Skipping the details in~\cite{lanckriet2004learning}, one can study both $\ell_1$- and $\ell_2$-norm soft margin SVMs by considering the following generic formulation: where $c,C>0$ and $\lambda\geq 0$ are model parameters, $\bb=[b_i]_{i=1}^{n_{tr}}$ and $G(K^{tr})\triangleq\diag(\bb)K^{tr}\diag(\bb)$.
-Suppose we want to learn a kernel matrix belonging to $\cK=\{\sum_{\ell=1}^M\eta_\ell K_\ell:\ \eta_\ell\geq 0,\ \ell=1,\ldots, M\}$; clearly, $K\in\cK$ implies $K\succeq 0$.
-For kernel class $\cK$, \eqref{eq:kernel_learn} takes the following form: where $\eta=[\eta_\ell]_{\ell=1}^M$ and $\br=[r_\ell]_{\ell=1}^M$ for $r_\ell=\text{trace}(K_\ell)$. \eqref{eq:kernel_learn_simple} is a special case of \eqref{eq:original-problem}.
-In~\cite{lanckriet2004learning}, \eqref{eq:kernel_learn_simple} is equivalently represented as a QCQP and then solved using MOSEK~\cite{mosek}, a comercial interior-point method~(IPM).
-Computational complexity of a generic IPM is $\cO(Mn_{tr}^3)$ for solving the resulting QCQP~\cite{nesterov1994interior}.
-On the other hand, the first-order primal-dual method we proposed in this paper has $\cO(Mn_{tr}^2)$ per-iteration complexity.
-Therefore, when $n_{tr}$ is very large, IPMs are not suitable for solving large-scale problems unless the data matrix has certain sparsity structure; and in practice as $n_{tr}$ grows, the first-order methods with much lower per-iteration complexity will have the advantage over IPMs for computing low-to-medium level accuracy solutions.
+Skipping the details in~\cite{lanckriet2004learning}, one can study both $\ell_1$- and $\ell_2$-norm soft margin SVMs by considering the following generic formulation: where $c,C>0$ and $\lambda\geq 0$ are model parameters, \rev{$\be\in\reals^{n_{tr}}$ denotes the vector of ones}, $\bb=[b_i]_{i=1}^{n_{tr}}$ and $G(K^{tr})\triangleq\diag(\bb)K^{tr}\diag(\bb)$.
+Suppose we want to learn a kernel matrix belonging to \rev{the class} $\cK=\{\sum_{\ell=1}^M\eta_\ell K_\ell:\ \eta_\ell\geq 0,\ \ell=1,\ldots, M\}$; clearly, $K\in\cK$ implies $K\succeq 0$.
+For kernel class $\cK$, \eqref{eq:kernel_learn} takes the following form: where $\eta=[\eta_\ell]_{\ell=1}^M$ and $\br=[r_\ell]_{\ell=1}^M$ for $r_\ell=\text{trace}(K_\ell)$.
+Clearly, \eqref{eq:kernel_learn_simple} is a special case of \eqref{eq:original-problem}.
+In~\cite{lanckriet2004learning}, \eqref{eq:kernel_learn_simple} is equivalently represented as a QCQP and then solved using MOSEK~\cite{mosek}, a comercial interior-point method~(IPM). \rev{Per-iteration computational complexity} of a generic IPM is $\cO(Mn_{tr}^3)$ for solving the resulting QCQP~\cite{nesterov1994interior}, \rev{while it is $\cO(Mn_{tr}^2)$ for the first-order primal-dual method we proposed in this paper.} Therefore, when $n_{tr}$ is very large, IPMs are not suitable for solving large-scale problems unless the data matrix has certain sparsity structure; and in practice as $n_{tr}$ grows, the first-order methods with much lower per-iteration complexity will have the advantage over IPMs for computing low-to-medium level accuracy solutions.